 Fluconazole does not impact either your contraception or your fertility.

-Fluconazole is known as a Triazole Antifungal.
-There are other versions of this type of medication available which include Itraconazole, Posaconazole and Voriconazole.
+Fluconazole is an oral antifungal.
+There are other versions of this type of medication available e.g. itraconazole.

-Fluconazole can be used to treat athlete's foot and other skin infections.
-If you do have athlete's foot, it is recommended that you use a treatment designed for athlete's foot.
-You should not use treatments for conditions thye were not prescribed for, unless you have discussed this with your doctor.
+Oral fluconazole is not a first-line treatment for athlete's foot.
+Athlete’s foot is caused by a different type of fungus.
+Mild cases of athlete's foot respond well to specific topical therapies such as terbinafine cream.
+More severe cases do require oral therapy, however, fluconazole is not routinely used.
+If you have athlete's foot, it is recommended that you use a treatment designed for athlete's foot.
+You should not use medications for conditions that they were not prescribed for unless you have discussed this with your doctor.

-Fluconazole can also help to treat fungal nails.
-If you have got a fungal nail infection, you should use a treatment designed for fungal nails.
+Fungal nail infections are generally treated with topical therapies.
+If you have got a fungal nail infection, you should use a treatment designed for this.
 You should not use treatments that have been prescribed for other purposes without first checking this with your doctor.

 Fluconazole is not a steroid, it is an antifungal treatment.